FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 $\\$
 **$k$-Fold Fast $k$-medoids**

 This algorithm has been developed after observing that Fast $k$-medoids suffered a lose of accuracy when the size of the dataset becomes bigger.
-The basic idea of $k$-Fold Fast $k$-medoids is to split the data in folds and apply Fast $k$-medoids to each fold, then a new data matrix is built with the resulting medoids of each fold and apply Fast $k$-medoids again on this medoids data matrix, then assign the original observations to the final cluster that contains its nearest medoid.
+The basic idea of $k$-Fold Fast $k$-medoids is to split the data in folds and apply Fast $k$-medoids to each  fold, then a new data matrix is built with the resulting medoids of each fold and apply Fast $k$-medoids again on this medoids  data matrix, then assign each original observations to the final cluster that contains its nearest medoid.

 The steps of the $k$-Fold Fast $k$-medoids algorithm are the following: